ASU/webspark-drops-drupal7/README.md

 *NOTES:*

-- All pull requests should ideally be flattened down to one (1) Git commit.
-(Use git rebase or git reset --mixed && git add && git commit to accomplish this.)
-Failure to do this will delay consideration of your proposed updates.
-- Any Git commit messages you write will be public and permanent, so make them useful, concise, and clean.
-Work with commit messages like, "more updates", "Webspark fixes", "#&%#!&%* fixes", etc.
-- Please do not attempt to submit any pull requests to the following branches because they will be rejected without
+- Please do not make any pull requests to the following branches because they will be rejected outright without
 consideration:
   - master
   - 7.x-rc
   - 7.x-dev
+- Use Drupal's coding standards when writing any code (see https://www.drupal.org/docs/develop/standards/coding-standards).
+Any submitted pull requests not using those standards will be returned to the submitter without correction.
+(We recommend using an IDE or text editor that automatically formats the code.)
+- All pull requests should ideally be flattened down to one (1) Git commit.
+(Use git rebase or git reset --mixed && git add && git commit to accomplish this.)
+Failure to do this will delay consideration of the pull request.
+- Any included Git commit messages written by submitters will be public and permanent, so please make them useful, concise, and clean.
+Pull requests with commit messages like, "more updates", "Webspark fixes", "#&%#!&%* fixes", etc. will be rejected.

 If you have any further questions about this process, please email webconsulting(--AT--)asu(--DOT--)edu.